Immigration Recruitment: Government Justifies Reasons for Disqualifying Some Applicants, Details

 Source: Facebook

-Content creator Godwin Facult highlighted the issue in a TikTok video, drawing attention to the disqualifications.
+Content creator Godwin Facult stressed the issue in a TikTok video, drawing attention to the disqualifications.

 ‘Disqualified’ test result sparks reactions

-The screenshots provided clear explanations for the disqualifications.
-One applicant was disqualified for failing to meet the minimum pass mark of 65% required on the aptitude test.
+From the screenshots, one applicant was disqualified for failing to meet the minimum pass mark of 65% required on the aptitude test.

-The second applicant’s disqualification was linked to multiple proctoring violations that exceeded the permissible limit.
+The second applicant’s disqualification was linked to multiple proctoring violations that were said to have exceeded the permissible limit.

 Read also